IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The use of HTTP 1.1 Virtual Hosting may allow addresses and entire front-end systems to be re-used dynamically without even reassigning the IP addresses.

 In some cases there are multiple layers of CNAME between the original name and the target service name.
-This is often due to a layer of load balancing in DNS, followed by a layer of load balancer at the HTTP level.
+This is often due to a load balancing layer in the DNS, followed by a load balancing layer at the HTTP level.

 The reverse name for the IP address of the load balancer usually does not change.
 If hundreds of web services are funneled through the load balancer, it would require hundreds of PTR records to be deployed.